 Sarah has been teaching Technology for over twenty five years in the UK and NZ after completing her BA (Hons) Industrial Design and Technology degree.
 She has led teams and facilitated professional learning for teachers in different areas of STEM & Technology.
 Sarah has taught a wide range of ages, needs and cultures in different school environments as a Technology specialist.

-In the past two years her focus has been to incorporate Digital Technology into her learning programs and help to develop classroom teachers' understanding and knowledge in the new progress outcomes.
+Recently her focus has been to support teachers with weaving technology learning areas, in particular digital technologies, and other curriculum subjects into engaging, authentic programs of learning in Technology.
 Currently, she is an educational resource developer for ByteEd, a MoE PLD facilitator and teaching fellow in Technology Education at the University of Waikato.

 Within TENZ Sarah is responsible for: